MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/real-time-analytics-core-concepts.md

 3. **Timestamp** - (*When did it happen?*)
 4. **Associated Data** ( a.k.a. **Body**) - (*What are the relevant details?*)

 It is important to distinguish between *Automatic* and *Custom events*.
-Our [PlayStream Quickstart](../../automation/playstream-events/quickstart.md) explains the difference.
+Our [Generating PlayStream Events Tutorial ](../../analytics/metrics/playstream-events.md) explains the difference.

 ## Event Flow